iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.health.covidsafe___1.0.33/report.md

 > It's this one of those, pay-to-win games?
 I haven't leveled up once yet !?!<br> :date: __2020-07-01 23:23:24__

 > My screen locks and goes blank any time I revive or make call.
 Have to uninstalled, friend has same issue.
 Tried re installing, issue is back.<br> :date: __2020-07-01 00:11:47__

-> On my Note 10, I don't have any of the problems others mention about bluetooth drop outs to car or Senheisser headphones or Samsung Watch, the only problem I have is the app doesn't start up when I restart the phone, I rarely restart so not a big problem.<br> :date: __2020-06-28 04:21:25__

-> The app conflicts with my Bluetooth headphones, here's the fix: Settings > apps > force stop.
-Remember to turn the app back on when you go outside.
-Good luck everyone.<br> :date: __2020-06-27 08:52:54__

-> I don't mind the app but I don't understand wire displays how many minutes and the time when I pull down my home screen and it's running in the background what do the minutes mean?
-Eg: covidsafe 12m ??<br> :date: __2020-06-24 17:17:19__

-> Excellent<br> :date: __2020-06-24 08:54:38__

-> I installed this app, hoping people do the right thing.
-If they have the virus they too should install and updated information for the public to know about it.
-Noone knows who the infected person/s are, but you are made aware that someone near you is.<br> :date: __2020-06-23 14:53:07__

-> Always on keeping myself and others safe<br> :date: __2020-06-23 09:13:15__